aamandaericson/Rock-Paper-Scissors-/README.md

 * Rules
-  * If the user is not aware of the rules of the game, or just need a refresher of this, they can easily scroll down and read over the rules section which displays what will beat what in the game.
+  * If the user is not aware of the rules of the game, or just need a reminder of this, they can easily scroll down and read over the rules section which displays what will beat what in the game.

   ![Image of rules](assets/images/rules.PNG)